chmizz/WebAPI-Node-js/API Detail/DeleteTaskAPI.md

 **Delete**
 ----
-  Delete a task by ID.
+  Delete a task form the list.

 * **URL**
     ```